walterbm/rusty-resizer/README.md

 ## About

-An _experimental_ image resizing http service written in Rust aiming for high concurrency with low memory usage.
+An _experimental_ image resizing http service written in Rust aiming for high concurrency, low memory usage, and most importantly accurate image resizing.

 ### Installation